How Complaints about Advertising are Handled

 Complaints About Safety Issues (Clause 10) or Unacceptable Depictions and Portrayals (Clause 14)

-The advertisement is forwarded to the advertiser who is given the opportunity to respond
+The verbatim complaint is forwarded to the advertiser who is given the opportunity to respond

 directly to the consumer about the complaint.
 If, after receiving the advertiser’s response,